intel/llvm/sycl/doc/extensions/experimental/sycl_ext_intel_esimd/ESIMD-TODO-list.md

   For now the check is only if FD is '()' operator.
 Works OK for today's handler::kernel_parallel_for/... implementations as no other '()' operators are invoked except the kernel body.

-#### Back-end

-1. ESIMD_EMULATOR has limitation on number of threads under Linux.
-As software multi-threading is used for emulating hardware threads, number of threads being launched for kernel execution is limited by the max number of threads supported by Linux host machine.
-Under investigation